 6. Sample a Flight at Voyageur Brewing Company

 Similar to our list of the best restaurants in Canal Park, Duluth, we are huge fans of trying out local brewpubs in the cities and towns that we visit.

-Only having 1-Day in Grand Marais is no different, and having a beer or sampling a flight at Voyageur Brewing Company is a must.
+Only having one day in Grand Marais is no different, and having a beer or sampling a flight at Voyageur Brewing Company is a must.

 Not only does Voyageur Brewing Company have great views of the Grand Marais Harbor from their taproom, patio, and rooftop bar, but their beer has a pretty cool story too.

 All of their craft beers, both seasonal and flagships, and are brewed with water from Lake Superior.